 Immigration-driven population growth results in sprawl.
 Some of this sprawl takes place on farmland, permanently eliminating it from the inventory of productive agricultural land in the U.S. Cropland, pasture and rangeland all decline as development spreads across farm lands to make way for subdivisions, streets and highways, shopping centers, playgrounds, schools, government office buildings, wastewater treatment plants, electrical substations, and so forth-all of the structures and facilities needed to accommodate more residents.
 The threat posed to America's farmland by policies that significantly increase immigration can hardly be overstated.
-The environmental implications of these policies for U.S. food security and for maintaining a healthy and prosperous population deserve much greater scrutiny than they have hitherto received, particularly in the context of global climate change (IPCC 2018) and the ongoing transgression of global planetary boundaries for safe human utilization of the biosphere (Steffen et al. 2015b).
+The environmental implications of these policies for U.S. food security and for maintaining a healthy and prosperous population deserve much greater scrutiny than they have hitherto received.